Net Party: History

 The party was founded by Santiago Siri and Esteban Brenman in April 2012.
 It received the required support of 4000 citizens (to officially exist as a party) in August 2013.
 During the October 2013 elections, Net Party ran for a seat in the local parliament of Buenos Aires and achieved 21,000 votes (1% of the votes).
-It is currently working to improve a software package called DemocracyOS.
+As of 2013, it was working to improve a software package called DemocracyOS.

 After these elections the Net Party worked together with the Legislature of the city of Buenos Aires in the implementation of Demos, was a platform in which the citizens of the city of Buenos Aires could qualify from a list of 20 projects of law, of all political parties, those that they considered most relevant.
 The launch of the platform was on November 5 (in 2014), referring to Guy Fawkes.

 In 2015, the Net Party was presented again to elections represented by Gonzalo Stupenengo in the list of deputies of the city of Buenos Aires by the "Cambiemos" big tent, with Gonzalo Stupenengo he worked again in 2018 with the Legislature of the city of Buenos Aires for the implementation of "Participemos" an online platform where the citizens of Buenos Aires can choose what proposals will be taken to vote later, with the technology of Democracy Earth.

 In addition, the party presented a bill to regularize Uber in the city of Buenos Aires.